drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 ## 🔭 Scope:
 The aim of this project is to monitor Google reviews of cafes in Johor Bharu, Malaysia to gain insights into customer satisfaction levels and identify common themes in customer feedback.
 To achieve this, we will collect data from Google My Business, which will provide access to a large volume of reviews for cafes in the Johor Bharu area.
 To achieve the result in question, here are the project scope statement that we will be using to our aid.

-- 1. `Data Sources` Collect Google reviews of cafes in Johor Bharu, Malaysia using the `Enter data source here`
+- 1. `Data Sources` Collect Google reviews of cafes in Johor Bharu, Malaysia using the `web scrapping`.
-- 2. `Tools and Technologies` Use web scraping tools like BeautifulSoup or Scrapy to scrape the reviews from `Enter data source here`, and then utilize Natural Language Processing (NLP) techniques to perform sentiment analysis on the reviews
+- 2. `Tools and Technologies` Use web scraping tools like BeautifulSoup or Scrapy to scrape the reviews from `Google My Business`, and then utilize Natural Language Processing (NLP) techniques to perform sentiment analysis on the reviews
 - 3. `Research Objectives` The objective of the research is to monitor customer satisfaction in cafes in Johor Bharu, Malaysia through analyzing the sentiment of the Google reviews, identifying the most commonly mentioned aspects of customers' experiences, and measuring overall customer satisfaction levels for each cafe.
-- 4. `Sampling` Collect reviews of cafes that are located in Johor Bharu, Malaysia, and only include reviews that have been posted within the last `Enter duration here`.
+- 4. `Sampling` Collect reviews of cafes that are located in Johor Bharu, Malaysia, and only include reviews that have been posted within the last `24 hours`.
 - 5. `Data Cleaning and Preparation` Clean the data by removing any irrelevant or duplicate reviews, correcting any spelling or grammar errors, and standardizing the format of the data.
 - 6. `Analysis methods` Analyze the data using descriptive statistics, topic modeling, and sentiment analysis to identify common themes and patterns in customer feedback and to measure overall customer satisfaction levels.
 - 7. `Reporting` Present the findings of the analysis in a report that includes charts and graphs to visualize the data, as well as a written summary of the key findings and recommendations for improving customer satisfaction in the cafes in Johor Bharu, Malaysia.
-- 8. **If the format is wrong, change it at will**

 ---